AdamT04/AdamT04/README.md

 # 👋 Hi, I'm Adam [ENG/ITA]
-🎓 I'm a 20-year-old Junior Developer with a strong focus on **C#** and cross-platform development.
+🎓 I'm a 20-year-old Junior Developer with a strong focus on **C#, Java** and cross-platform development.

 ## 💻 About Me